Karemelshimi/Cyclistic_Case_Study/README.md

 #### Member and Casual Riders Count
 ------------------------------------

-- Using sum to know how many members do we have and how many casual riders do we have throughout the past 12 month. we have {2,806,688} members and {1,524,848} are casual riders.
+- Using sum to know how many members and casual riders cyclistics had throughout the past 12 month. they had {2,806,688} members and {1,524,848} casual riders.

 ```{r}
 sum(combined_bike_data$member_casual == "member")